Here's To an Exponential Career

 Are your goals truly a stretch, or are you settling for 5% better?
-I have seen so many high-achieving millennial women hold themselves back by not reaching high enough in the first place.
+I have seen so many high-achievers hold themselves back by not reaching high enough in the first place.
 If they aren’t assured of winning, they don’t play.

 Try the 80/20 rule.
 If you have at least a 20% chance of failure, that’s a start.

-2. Grow this amazing community of millennial women through content that engages, teaches, and motivates.
+2. Grow this amazing community of career changers through content that engages, teaches, and motivates.
 Write better more often.
 Launch a podcast to share personal stories.
 Harness our community's power in unique ways.

-Why: There are so many amazing millennial women figuring it out every day.
+Why: There are so many amazing people figuring out their careers every day.

 Too often in our polished social media driven world, we see success stories after the fact.